craigh/Downloads/README.markdown

 This only has basic functionality including:
     - upgrade from v2.4
-    - admin (only) creation of new entries including upload of files
+    - admin (and moderators) creation of new entries including upload of files, editing and removing
     - user and admin view with filter by category

 This is a 'blind' rewrite with no actual base in the old code*.
 It just begins